Skip to content

 Driver Education

 Driver & Traffic Safety Education is a course implemented via a joint partnership between the New York State Education Department (NYSED), and the Department of Motor Vehicles (DMV).
 The Driver Education course is intended to educate students (age 16 or older) on appropriate driving skills and habits as well as playing a responsible role in the highway transportation/safety system.
 The primary purpose of Driver Education is defensive driving and accident prevention.
 Basic skills, essential for passing the NYS Road Test and advanced techniques are taught.
 Students who satisfactorily complete the course are eligible to sit for their road test and receive the MV-285: Student Certificate of Completion.
 Students must have a valid NYS driver’s permit or license.
+There is a $650 fee for this course which must be paid at the time of registration.

 Driver Education Schedule